Unemployment benefit in Norway

-In Norway, it is the Norwegian Labour and Welfare Administration (NAV) that is responsible for unemployment benefits when you become unemployed.
+In Norway, it is the Norwegian Labour and Welfare Administration (NAV) that is responsible for unemployment benefit when you become unemployed.

 Unemployment and membership of the Norwegian National Insurance Scheme (folketrygden, sosialforsikring)

-In Norway, there is no individual requirement for specific insurance against unemployment, unlike several other EEA countries.
-In practice, this means that all documented periods of employment in other EEA countries will be included to satisfy the requirement for a minimum income, and the periods will also be included when your unemployment benefits are calculated.
+In Norway, there is no individual requirement for specific insurance against unemployment, unlike some other EEA countries.
+In practice, this means that all documented periods of employment in other EEA countries will be included to satisfy the requirement for a minimum income, and the periods will also be included when your unemployment benefit is calculated.

-If you live in another EEA country, you can, under certain conditions, receive Norwegian unemployment benefits while you are looking for work in that country.
+If you live in another EEA country, you can, under certain conditions, receive Norwegian unemployment benefit while you are looking for work in that country.

-You can also look for work in Norway with unemployment benefits from another EEA country for 3 (or 6) months with a PD U2 certificate from another EEA country.
+You can also look for work in Norway with unemployment benefit from another EEA country for 3 (or 6) months with a PD U2 certificate from another EEA country.

 Work and insurance periods earned in the past three consecutive calendar years from another EEA country can, on certain conditions, entitle you to unemployment benefit rights in Norway if you have the PD U1 certificate from another EEA country.

-For entitlement to Norwegian unemployment benefits, you must satisfy a number of criteria.
-Firstly, your working hours must be reduced by at least 50%, and you must have had a certain minimum income.
-You must also be registered as a jobseeker, and submit an employment status form to NAV every 14th day, in order to receive unemployment benefits.
+For entitlement to Norwegian unemployment benefit, you must satisfy a number of criteria.
+First, your working hours must be reduced by at least 50%, and you must have had a certain minimum income.
+You must also be registered as a jobseeker, and submit an employment status form to NAV every 14th day, in order to receive unemployment benefit.
 In general, you must live and be resident in Norway, but you can take earned rights abroad.
 See more about this further down the page.

-Students and school pupils are generally not entitled to unemployment benefits.
+Students and school pupils are generally not entitled to unemployment benefit.

 You must register on the NAV website as a jobseeker, after which you can apply.
 It is important that you provide NAV with all the necessary documentation.